ACCT3302 Financial Statement Analysis

 - Students are able to (1) evaluate the appropriateness of a firm's business strategy given the industry in which it operates and likely future developments for that industry; (2) evaluate the appropriateness of a firm's accounting policy choices and the likely impact of any inappropriate accounting policies on the firm's income statement and balance sheet; (3) forecast a firm's likely future performance (profitability), having regard to its business strategy, accounting policies and current performance; (4) value the firm based on the forecast of its likely future performance; (5) perform equity security analysis, credit analysis and distress prediction, and evaluate merger and acquisition activity; and (6) identify and use the appropriate elements of current corporate communication techniques to facilitate the business analysis and valuation process.

-- Typically this unit is assessed in the following ways: (1) in-class case studies; (2) individual research assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) workshop preparation ; (2) group assignment ; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.